-The CPS Caseworker shouldn’t have to choose between assessing a new child abuse case or conducting a weekly visit to a family with a child who has been abused.
+The Family Services Caseworker shouldn’t have to choose between assessing a new child assault case or conducting a weekly visit to a family with a child who has been assaulted.
 Those are two separate jobs, two separate positions, and should be handled by two separate people.

 However, administering and monitoring In-Home programs and services require “softer” skills, such as care, compassion, persuasion, and comfort with repetition.

-If comparing CPS assessment and In-Home Services with a hospital, the CPS Caseworker would be the Doctor making decisions, prescribing treatments, medications, and procedures, etc. The Nurse carries out the Doctor’s orders, with compassion and a soothing “bedside manner” to ease the patient’s fears and concerns.
+If comparing Family Services assessment and In-Home Services with a hospital, the Caseworker would be the Doctor making decisions, prescribing treatments, medications, and procedures, etc. The Nurse carries out the Doctor’s orders, with compassion and a soothing “bedside manner” to ease the patient’s fears and concerns.

 The In-Home Services process flow is outlined below.
 As stated above, the child may or may not be in the family home when the family receives In-Home Services.
 Both scenarios will be presented in this process flow.

-Requests from CPS Caseworkers for a Family Services Worker are routed first by availability and nearest location, although the CPS Caseworker can request a specific Family Services Worker or a Family Services Worker with a specific skill (e.g., speaks Spanish).
+Requests from the Caseworkers for a Family Services Worker are routed first by availability and nearest location, although the Caseworker can request a specific Family Services Worker or a Family Services Worker with a specific skill (e.g., speaks Spanish).

-Family Services Worker will have received the child’s case file via the CPS phone app, is aware of the situation, knows whether the child will or will not remain in the home, and understands what In-Home Services are to be provided for the family, in addition to appropriate Safety Plans when the child remains at home.
+The Family Services Worker will have received the child’s case file via the Family Services phone app, is aware of the situation, knows whether the child will or will not be in the home, and understands what In-Home Services are to be provided for the family, in addition to appropriate Safety Plans when the child remains at home.

-The CPS Caseworker stays for a while as the Family Services Worker introduces the family to the programs and services specified in the Family In-Home Services plan.
-When the CPS Caseworker leaves to return to the office, the Caseworker alerts the CPS phone app that they are available for 911 calls again.
-Some examples of In-Home Services plans include: drug and alcohol abuse treatment, stress reduction methods, job-hunting assistance, etc.
+The Caseworker remains while the Family Services Worker introduces the family to the programs and services specified in the Family In-Home Services plan.
+When the Caseworker leaves to return to the office, the Caseworker alerts the Family Services phone app that they are available for 911 calls again.
+Some examples of In-Home Services plans include drug and alcohol abuse treatment, stress reduction methods, job-hunting assistance, TANF, food stamps, etc.

-The CWS database automatically schedules the next appointments into the Family Services Worker’s work calendar to ensure that the visits occur on schedule and any conflicts with meetings, etc., are worked around, CWS database monitoring of family visits also makes accurate reporting of number and length of visits easier for federal agencies and in annual reports.
+The Family Services database automatically schedules the next appointments into the Family Services Worker’s work calendar to ensure that the visits occur on schedule (or random as required) and any conflicts with meetings, etc., are worked around.
+Family Services database monitoring of family visits also makes accurate reporting of number and length of visits easier for federal agencies and creating annual reports.